THE DOORS

 Key Songs:

-The Doors were the third band that shook me from head to toe.
-The first thing I heard was a compilation of Electra hits, which contained the most basic elements, leaving aside epic songs like "The End" and "When The Music's Over."
-Even so, it was enough for me to discover the mystical and hypnotic sounds, the dark poetry of the lyrics, the furious voice that flirts with screaming, the psychedelic and acidic atmospheres that still have dark undertones, all of which managed to make the Doors a unique and unrepeatable sound in the history of rock.
+The Doors were the third band that shook me to my core.
+The first thing I heard was a greatest hits compilation from Electra, which contained the bare essentials, leaving out epic tracks like "The End" or "When the Music's Over."
+Even so, it was enough for me to discover their mystical and hypnotic sounds, the dark poetry of the lyrics, the furious voice that flirts with screaming, the psychedelic and acid-tinged atmospheres that never cease to have somber undertones, making The Doors a unique and unrepeatable sound in the history of rock.

-The Doors remain one of the most talked-about bands despite having lost their head more than 26 years ago.
-When I first heard them, they seemed to me like a band that made music mostly for the sake of sheer chaos.
-And it's easy to fall for the deception; many of those early songs were among the most upbeat and with the most banal lyrics, curiously the most well-known in the repertoire.
-Songs like "Light My Fire," "Love Me Two Times," and "Break on Through" are sure to lift the spirits in any bar, and people sing along from beginning to end.
-But little by little, I realized that the Doors also knew how to take their work very seriously, producing excellent songs that, for the most part, aren't heard on FM radio and that have much more depth and musical value.
+The Doors remained one of the most popular bands until the early 2000s, despite having been without a frontman for so many years.
+When I first heard them, they seemed like a band that made music mostly for the sheer fun of it.
+And it's easy to fall for that impression; many of those early songs were among the most upbeat and had the most banal lyrics—ironically, the most well-known in their repertoire.
+Songs like "Light My Fire," "Love Me Two Times," and "Break On Through" are perfect for lifting spirits in any bar, and people sing along from beginning to end.
+But little by little, I realized that The Doors also took their work very seriously, creating excellent songs that, for the most part, weren't played on FM radio and that possess much greater depth and musical value.

-The Doors burst onto the scene when the musical revolution was already in full swing, during that turbulent 1967.
-They weren't the creators, but they jumped on the bandwagon just in time and managed to take the lead with their sound and provocative lyrics, sometimes with clear sexual references, or with philosophical content and paraphrases of the cursed poets, at others.
-In any case, it wasn't just a case of inciting chaos for the sake of chaos.
-The Doors were inciting violence against the system and calling for a rebellion with direction: an internal direction.
-The drug chant isn't a mere act of self-destruction, but a ritual for finding oneself, a search for something one's environment couldn't provide, and which is a very strong reflection of Jim: anguish, rage, and dissatisfaction with life.
-Perhaps that's why they remain so relevant, isn't it?
-The experience with drugs and the chanting that follows them is more similar to a shamanic ritual than a party at the hottest club.
-Their epic songs, lasting over six minutes, are mostly grand musical catharses, which take one through different states of mind, from the anguished tranquility of reality to the visceral explosion of rhythm and voice.
+The Doors burst onto the scene when the musical revolution was already in full swing, during that turbulent year of 1967.
+They weren't the originators, but they jumped on the bandwagon just in time and managed to position themselves at the forefront with their sound and their provocative lyrics, sometimes with clear sexual references, other times with philosophical content and paraphrases of the Defiant Poets.
+In any case, it wasn't merely inciting mayhem for the sake of mayhem.
+The Doors incited violence against the system and called for a rebellion with direction: an internal direction.
+Singing about drugs isn't merely an act of self-destruction, but a ritual for self-discovery, a search for something the environment couldn't provide, and a stark reflection of Jim: his anguish, rage, and dissatisfaction with life.
+The experience with drugs and the songs they sing about them are more akin to a shamanic ritual than a party at a trendy club.
+Their epic, six-minute-plus songs are mostly grand musical catharses, taking the listener through a range of emotions, from the unsettling tranquility of reality to the visceral explosion of rhythm and vocals.

-In this regard, I want to emphasize that the Doors are perhaps the best creators of musical tension there are.
-They work through the songs from a seemingly calm perspective, carrying on with almost jazzy drums, bluesy guitar flourishes and riffs, slow and hypnotic keyboard rhythms, and a slow, clean, and sometimes erotic voice… Without us even noticing, they almost imperceptibly begin a crescendo, building that tension that makes the collapse in the chorus or the solo inevitable, in a grand musical orgasm brought on by the instruments and Morrison's voice.
+On this point, I want to emphasize that The Doors are perhaps the greatest creators of musical tension in existence.
+They work on the songs from an apparent calm, carrying with an almost jazzy drumbeat, bluesy embellishments and riffs on the guitar, slow and hypnotic rhythms on the keyboards and a slow, clean and sometimes erotic voice… Without us realizing it, almost imperceptibly they begin a crescendo, forming that tension that makes the collapse in the chorus or in the solo unavoidable, in a great musical orgasm provoked by the instruments and Morrison's voice.

-John Densmore brings the jazzy touch to the drums.
-He may not be a virtuoso either, but he contributes a lot to the band's unmistakable sound.
+John Densmore brings the jazzy touch on drums.
+I don't know if he's a virtuoso (like Bonzo, Moon, or Peart), but he contributes a lot to the band's unmistakable sound.
 He's rather measured and seems to be the most moderate.
-However, after being in a band performing some of those songs, I know that the drummer in the Doors (unlike other groups) is the one who sets the rhythm, who gives guidelines, marks when it's calm and when it's stormy, guiding the rest of the instruments and the vocalist in shaping that tension.
-The others respond to the rhythm Densmore sets, and he is precise, achieving speed changes, interspersing triplets and other jazz effects with superb precision when the songs seem psychedelic or bluesy, so he is NOT an expendable element.
-Sometimes I think it's the kind of band Charlie Watts would have liked to be in, so he could fully express himself.
-And that's a huge quality of the Doors.
-I still can't shake the idea that they had a tremendous amount of fun creating that music; it's something that comes across.
-Despite how obscure some of the songs may be, each member handles themselves with complete freedom and independence, even in totally different styles that converge practically without explanation.
+However, after playing some of those songs in a band, I know that the drums in The Doors (unlike in other groups) are what sets the rhythm, what gives direction, what marks when it's calm and when it's stormy, guiding the rest of the instruments and the vocalist in creating that tension.
+The others respond to the rhythm that Densmore sets, and he's precise; he achieves changes in tempo, interweaves triplets and other jazz effects with superb accuracy when the songs seem to be psychedelic or bluesy, so he's NOT a dispensable element.
+Sometimes I think it's the kind of band Charlie Watts would have loved to be in to fully express himself.
+And that's a huge quality of The Doors; I still can't shake the feeling that they had an enormous amount of fun creating that music, and it's something that comes through.
+Despite how obscure some of the songs might be, each member operates with complete freedom and independence, even in entirely different styles that converge almost inexplicably.
+When I saw the Doors live in 2007, curiously, it wasn't Jim I missed the most, but Densmore.

-Morrison is a class apart.
-He's the frontman, the face and voice of the group.
-A sex symbol in the sixties and one of the best voices rock has ever had.
+Morrison is in a league of his own.
+He's the frontman, the face and voice of the band.
+A sex symbol in the sixties and one of the best voices rock has ever seen.
 But let's take it one step at a time.
-First of all, James Douglas Morrison supposedly considered himself a poet, quite literate and nourished by people like Walt Whitman, Baudelaire, Poe, Rimbaud, and the entire generation of cursed poets, and more indirectly, by Wilde, Kerouak, Bukowski, of course Huxley, and some of the Greek myths.
-The guy was literate, then, and many of his apparently sexual and wild references have a literary origin in one of these authors, either quoting or paraphrasing them.
-That's why he achieves a generally good lyrical effect, without necessarily plagiarizing them.
+First of all, James Douglas Morrison supposedly considered himself a poet, quite well-read and influenced by the likes of Walt Whitman, Baudelaire, Poe, Rimbaud, and the whole generation of cursed poets, and more indirectly, by Wilde, Kerouac, Bukowski, of course Huxley, and some of the Greek myths.
+The guy was well-read, then, and many of his seemingly sexual and outrageous references have a literary origin in one of these authors; he either quotes them or paraphrases them.
+That's why he achieves a good lyrical effect overall, without necessarily plagiarizing them.
 He didn't talk about women the way the Beatles or the Beach Boys did on their early albums, in a timid, innocent, or indirect way.
-The lyrics were already mature on the Doors' first LPs, a result of years of rehearsals.
+The lyrics were already mature on the Doors' early LPs, the result of years of pen work.
 Thus, each word seems far more calculated than the music itself, which sometimes gives the impression of being a sublime improvisation.
-The voice doesn't.
-Despite the improvisations or dialogues with the audience he displays live, Jim is essentially a shy guy who, in the beginning, would go on stage with his back to the audience so as not to be petrified by the thousand-headed monster.
-He would later be idolized, and this led him to become overly calculating, with the need to go on stage high to achieve the performance expected of him.
-Which sometimes overwhelmed him...
-True!
-Proof of this are his arrests for masturbating in the middle of a concert and the heroin overdose (which he wasn't used to) that killed him.
-Morrison became a much stronger icon over time than Lennon, Dylan, Jagger, or Hendrix, due in part to his tremendous presence and charisma (calculated or not), his tremendous voice, his overwhelming message from the turntables or from the stage, his status as a sex symbol, and because, ultimately, the mythical figure he generated was precisely what the sixties were eagerly waiting to absorb.
-It's about being in the right place at the right time...
-Don't get me wrong, I'm not disparaging Morrison in any way in terms of his voice, lyrical ability, or as a frontman, but it's very likely that if a similar figure were to emerge in these times, he wouldn't achieve the same deity-like status that Jim enjoys.
+The vocals, however, are not.
+Despite the improvisations and dialogues with the audience he displays live, Jim is essentially a shy guy who, in the beginning, would go on stage with his back to the audience so as not to be petrified by the thousand-headed monster.
+Later, he would be idolized, and this same self-importance led him to become overly calculating, needing to go on stage high to achieve the expected performance.
+Did it sometimes overwhelm him?
+Of course!
+Proof of this lies in his arrests for "indecency" during a concert in Florida and the heroin overdose (to which he was unaccustomed) that killed him.
+Morrison became a far stronger icon over time than Dylan, Jagger, or Hendrix, due in part to his tremendous presence and charisma (calculated or not), his powerful voice, his crushing message from the turntables or the stage, his sex symbol status, and because ultimately, the mythical figure he cultivated was precisely what the sixties were eagerly anticipating.
+It's all about being in the right place at the right time… Don't get me wrong, I'm not diminishing Morrison's vocal ability, lyrical skill, or frontmanship in any way, but it's very likely that if a similar figure emerged today, they wouldn't achieve the same deity-like status as Jim.
 Why?
-Because there's no longer a cause to attack; rock is no longer against the system, but in favor of it.
-The fight for sexual freedom for which he fought so hard no longer exists.
-Morrison has his place in history not for being part of the 27 club (and I still doubt it...
-If he hadn't died, would he still be the figure he is?), but for representing almost all the faces that the counterculture could represent in 1967, sending a political message without saying a single political word, as Dylan did, for example.
+Because there's no longer a cause to champion; rock is no longer against the system, but rather in favor of it.
+The fight for sexual freedom that he championed so fiercely is gone.
+Morrison's place in history isn't because he was part of the "Los Club," but because he embodied almost every facet of the counterculture in 1967, delivering a political message without uttering a single political word, much like Dylan did.
+Morrison represented many of the ideals of the 1960s, the very same ideals that would lead to his immediate cancellation in the 2020s.

-Finally, his voice alone is enough to make Morrison one of rock's legendary figures.
-His voice, somewhere between baritone and tenor—that is, Jim's deep but powerful range—makes it one of the best and most educated in history...
-I still can't believe that at the beginning he didn't dare sing in front of an audience.
+Ultimately, Morrison's voice alone is enough to make him one of rock's mythical figures.
+His voice, somewhere between baritone and tenor—that is, Jim's deep yet powerful range—makes it one of the best and most refined in history.
+I still can't believe he didn't dare sing in front of an audience at the beginning, but there's plenty of evidence to the contrary.

-The Doors, ultimately, are a well-rounded band, who know how to combine and play with styles, theories, and schools, both lyrical and musical, to create unique musical schemes, creating seemingly banal atmospheres when they're expressing something very serious.
-The Doors are revered by both the average person (I already mentioned they're a must-have in any cover band) and the most specialized critics.
-They're not a band that's stuck with a message of chaos, but in their time, and even now, their message remains very relevant, managing to create a sense of introspection unlike Led Zeppelin, the Beatles, or the Rolling Stones.
+The Doors are a complete band, who know how to combine and play with styles, theories, and schools, both lyrical and musical, to create unique musical structures that evoke seemingly banal atmospheres while conveying something profoundly serious.
+The Doors are revered by ordinary people (I already mentioned that they're essential in any cover band) as well as by the most specialized critics.
+They aren't a group that has remained stuck in a message of mayhem; rather, in their time, and even now, their message remains highly relevant, managing to create a sense of introspection unlike anything Led Zeppelin, the Beatles, or the Rolling Stones achieved.

-The Doors, ladies and gentlemen, are one of the greatest influences of our time, and if you can't resist the lesser-known songs like I did in the beginning, if you let yourself be carried away by the range of figures, rhythms, and atmospheres they were able to deliver on six studio albums (I'm not counting the two post-Morrison albums), you will find a diversity of textures, sounds, and messages that is difficult to find in any other band from the distant '67 to the present.
-It should be said that since that time, you will not find such a great diversity among the band members until today, a diversity so well combined that the overall result is UNIQUE!!!
+The Doors, ladies and gentlemen, are one of the greatest influences of our time, and if you can't resist the lesser-known songs as I did at first, if you let yourself be carried away by the range of figures, rhythms, and atmospheres they were able to deliver across six studio albums (not counting the two post-Morrison albums), you'll find a diversity of textures, sounds, and messages that is difficult to find in any other band from the distant days of '67 to the present.
+It's worth summarizing that since that time, you won't find such a wide range of contributions among the band members, a diversity so well blended that the overall result is UNIQUE!!!
+In my very personal opinion, they are the best American band in history.

 Lineup:

-John Densmore: The jazzy soul on the drums.
-Say what you will, and despite Jim being the generational guru, he was the band's musical guru, adding touches of jazz where you least expect it.
+John Densmore: The jazzy soul on drums.
+Say what you will, and despite Jim being the generational guru, John was the band's musical guru, adding touches of elegance where you least expect it and creating that tension that is the soul of their music.

-Robby Krieger: It's not spectacular, but it's perhaps more essential than the Densomore sound.
-The band's bluesy signature, necessary to understand the group's sound, especially on the last two albums with Jim.
-In this, the only instance I know of, where the guitar is masterful and essential, but overshadowed by the keyboard.
+Robby Krieger: He's not spectacular, but he's perhaps even more essential than Densmore's sound.
+The band's bluesy stamp is essential to understanding their sound, especially on the last two albums with Jim.
+This is the only instance I know of where the guitar is masterful and indispensable, yet overshadowed by the keyboards.

-Ray Manzarek: If it weren't for Jim trying to successfully contradict me, killing himself, I'd say Ray is the essence of the Doors.
-One of the best keyboardists in rock, versatile, from the understated piano to the primordial solos.
-In my very personal opinion, much better than Keith Emerson.
+Ray Manzarek: If it weren't for Jim's successful attempt to prove me wrong, even going so far as to kill himself, I'd say Ray is the essence of the Doors.
+One of the best keyboardists in rock, versatile, from understated piano to pivotal solos.
+In my very personal opinion, better than Keith Emerson and Rick Wakeman.
+Psychedelic at heart, but incredibly versatile and creative.

-Jim Morrison: A devilish voice, the frontman and the feeling of the Doors, the cry of the jaguar, the guy who puts his stamp on the duality of lyrics and voice.
-Occasionally with harmonica and more occasionally with maracas or tambourine.
-Diva and guru of the 60s.
-One of the best voices in rock.
-His death, along with the stubbornness of the rest of the band, proved that without personality, a band is dead, no matter how talented they are.
+Jim Morrison: A devilish voice, the frontman and the soul of the Doors, the roar of the puma, the one who imprints his signature on the duality of lyrics and vocals.
+Occasionally harmonica, and more occasionally maracas or tambourine.
+A diva and guru of the '60s.
+One of the greatest voices in rock.
+His death, and the stubbornness of the rest of the group, proved that without personality, a band is dead, no matter how much talent it has.

-Ladies and Gentlemen, from Los Angeles, California… THE DOOOOOOOOOOORS!!!
+Ladies and Gentleman, from Los Angeles California… THE DOOOOOOOOOOORS!!!

 By Corvan